-COMPANY is responsible for supporting any technical issues associated with Electronic Recording.
-COMPANY shall work in good faith with any Electronic Recording

-Provider, if applicable, and COUNTY to resolve issues with the Electronic Recording process.
+VENDOR is responsible for supporting any technical issues associated with Electronic Recording.
+VENDOR shall work, in good faith, with the COUNTY to resolve issues with the Electronic Recording process.

-COMPANY shall provide an effective mechanism to both an Electronic Recording Provider and COUNTY through which problems or issues can be reported and addressed.
-In the event that problem is determined to be with the Electronic Recording software and not the infrastructure provided, the COMPANY shall work to resolve issues with COUNTY and any Electronic Recording Provider.
+VENDOR shall provide an effective mechanism to the COUNTY through which issues can be reported and addressed.
+In the event that such an issue is determined to be with the VENDOR and their system software, including but not limited to the infrastructure provided, the VENDOR shall be responsible for resolving such issues and will enlist the assistance of the COUNTY as necessary.